cilium/cilium/Documentation/network/standalone.rst

      --bpf-lb-acceleration=native \\
      --devices=bond0

-By default, the layer 4 load-balancer operates in SNAT mode, meaning replies from backends will reach the load-balancer again which then performs reverse NAT and sends the reply back to the client.
-Advanced options such as direct server return (DSR) are supported as well and described in later sections of this guide.
+By default, the layer 4 load-balancer operates in Source NAT (SNAT) mode, meaning replies from backends will be returned to the load-balancer which will then perform reverse NAT and sends the reply back to the client.
+Advanced options such as Direct Server Return (DSR) are supported as well and described in later sections of this guide.

 Validate the Setup
 ==================

-After deploying Cilium Standalone Gateway with above Quick-Start guide, we can first validate that the Cilium agent is running in the desired mode:
+After deploying Cilium Standalone Gateway with the Quick-Start guide above, we can first validate that the Cilium agent is running in the desired mode:

 .. parsed-literal::